 - Active Communities Mailing List

-A Community Garden is a unique use of public open space, managed by the community primarily for producing food and contributing to the development of a sustainable urban environment.
-It is a place for learning and sharing about sustainable living practices whilst actively building community through shared activities and contributing to improved health and well-being.
+A Community Garden is an open space, managed by the community with the primary focus of producing food and contributing to the growth of a sustainable city environment.
+It is a place for learning and sharing about sustainable living practices whilst actively building community through shared activities and contributing to improved health and wellbeing.